tc39/notes/es9/2018-09/sept-26.md

 CM: I think the interesting thing is how complicated this has become.

-KS: I was thinking this morning, “do I really want to get up here and try to turn the battleship around…” But I think it's good to talk about the complexities of this and consider a different approach.
+KS: I was thinking this morning, "do I really want to get up here and try to turn the battleship around..."
+But I think it's good to talk about the complexities of this and consider a different approach.

 YK: I agree with CM.
 I don't think we'll change the proposal, but I like that you're thinking about it.

 RPY: I interact with people that are new to JS, and it'll be difficult for them to learn.

 Joyee: During code review, we tend chose symbols when we need to add private things.
-We used to use “_private”, but they were impossible to deprecate.
+We used to use "_private", but they were impossible to deprecate.
 New contributors still use _private even years after symbols became available.
 We need linters to fix some of these, but we still need humans to catch it.
 But we still can't tell people to just use symbols because they're not used to them.
 If symbols are available now, and people still don't use it, then private symbols aren't going to improve this situation.

 JRL: To summarize, The proposal tackles 4 different things: encapsulation, branding, private symbols, private fields.
 These are also the same issues as with private fields, private fields decided to tackle all 4 problems at the same time, but we don't have to deal with all four of these issues at the same time.